 - APTS 6.3.2: Contribute to collegial discussions and apply constructive feedback from colleagues to improve professional knowledge and practice

 This workshop aligns with:

-- QA 4.2: Educators, co-ordinators and staff members are respectful and ethical
+- QA 4.2: Management, educators and staff members are collaborative, respectful and ethical

 This course is designed for the serviced leader and their second in charge.
 As such, it is a requirement that both the service leader and the second in charge enrol to successfully complete the course.